 Among the many sculptures exhibited at Palazzo Altemps, one of the absolute highlights to see is the famous Ludovisi Throne, datable to the beginning of the 5th century BC.
 Despite its name, the carved marble block probably formed part of an altar.
 The front relief shows what is believed to be the birth of Aphrodite – the goddess is emerging from the sea, helped by two female figures.
 The two side reliefs, respectively, depict a nude female flute player and a woman making a sacrificial offering.
 The sculpture, discovered in 1887, immediately became the most discussed piece of ancient art among the Roman elite.

-Other notable works include the beautiful Orestes and Electra group – Electra is represented here with short hair (a sign of mourning), embracing her younger brother Orestes – and the Ludovisi Ares, a large sculpture of the seated Greek God of war at rest.
+Other notable works include the beautiful Orestes and Electra, also known as The ludovisi Group, Electra is represented here with short hair (a sign of mourning), embracing her younger brother Orestes – and the Ludovisi Ares, a large sculpture of the seated Greek God of war at rest.